 Starting in 2018, the international OTEC community has annually awarded the Uehara Prize to a peer-selected individual who has contributed to the development of Ocean Thermal Energy Conversion.
 The Prize was suggested during the 5th International OTEC Symposium.

-The Prize is in memory of Professor Haruo Uehara, known as the “father of Japanese OTEC,” and inventor of the Uehara Cycle.
+The Prize is awarded in memory of Professor Haruo Uehara, known as the “father of Japanese OTEC,” and inventor of the Uehara Cycle.
 He passed August 11, 2017.

 Dr. Purnima Jalihal of NIOT was awarded the 2019 Uehara Prize on September 26, 2019 at the 7th International OTEC Symposium in Busan.
 Although unable to accept in person, she provided pre-recorded remarks to attendees.